-Local News Media: The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents, and other interested parties.
-The larger community can also access emergency information via the ATU homepage www.atu.edu and/or social media.
+Local News Media: The local news media may be utilized to disseminate emergency information to members of the larger community.
+Information is sent to local news media via press releases.
+The community can also access emergency information via the ATU homepage www.atu.edu and/or social media.